 Although scat analysis is a convenient way to study dietary habits, it does have some well known errors.
 Percent occurrence is biased by the size of the prey consumed such that larger prey items are overrepresented.
 For example, if a coyote eats a mouse, the entire mouse will be present in one scat, but when a coyote eats a deer, the same deer may be present in several scats resulting in a higher percent occurrence for deer even though the same number of mice and deer were consumed.
 It is also not possible to determine whether prey items consumed were killed by the predator or scavenged from an already dead animal.
 Lastly, if coyotes are killing cats but not consuming them (as might occur in interspecific competition), then scat analysis would under-represent the number of cats being killed.
 However, Grubbs and Krausman (2009) found that coyotes consumed cats in 18 out of 19 observed kills, and the coyote only left the one cat uneaten because it was disturbed by a person.
 Given my personal experience studying coyotes in Yellowstone National Park, I also find it hard to believe that coyotes would not consume any animal that they killed or found dead.
 In contrast, wolves would frequently kill coyotes but not consume them.

-For more information on coyote predation on cats, check out the blog posts “Observations of Coyote Predation on Cats” and “More Observations on Coyote – Cat Interactions: what can we learn?”
+For more information on coyote predation on cats, check out these articles “Observations of Coyote Predation on Cats” and “More Observations on Coyote – Cat Interactions: what can we learn?”
 I have also created a file that contains this discussion and the diet analysis research tables from several studies.

 Review of Coyote Predation on Cats Based on Diet Analysis Studies